 I am passionate about the innovation that I represented at this forum, but it is very different to these innovations of “things”.
 Our proposal, partnering with Dimagi, is to replicate an approach JSI implemented and scaled with the Ministry of Health in Malawi and take those lessons to Kenya.
 While our approach does include innovative use of technology, a simple mHealth supply chain management tool for community health workers, this approach also includes IMPACT teams.
 In Malawi, we found that it wasn’t just the technology that was disruptive but it was these teams that changed the way actors in the supply chain interact with each other to use data, solve problems and make real change.
 It was an innovation in “process” or “system strengthening”.

 To my delight, the need for innovations in processes or systems was highlighted a number of times throughout DevX2016.
-The first plenary panel highlighted that innovation is not just about products, and called for collaboration between the innovators of products and the innovators of process so we can find new ways of doing things.
-We heard about new ways of training health providers such as facility based trainings or using Game technology to do trainings, new ways of reaching mothers through telling stories, and lots of discussion about the value of human centered design in developing and taking an innovation to scale.
+The first plenary panel highlighted that innovation is not just about products, and called for collaboration between the innovators of products and the innovators of the process so we can find new ways of doing things.
+We heard about new ways of training health providers such as facility-based trainings or using Game technology to do trainings, new ways of reaching mothers through telling stories, and lots of discussion about the value of human-centered design in developing and taking innovation to scale.

 Whether we succeed or not in being awarded, I am pleased to have attended and met so many dedicated people that are working passionately to really change this landscape for mothers and babies including JSI’s own Nepal team who are an amazing success story of the Saving Lives at Birth Grand Challenge.

 Read about our proposed innovation here.